pauldambra/pauldambra.github.io/_posts/2012-02-07-is-there-really-just-ipad-market.md

 The first time I was handed an iPad I fell in love.
 I immediately grokked how to use it.
 I bought one.
 My kids use it (18 months and 4 year old).
 They've tried but they haven't broken it.
 I've seen children and adults with little or no experience of computers pick iOS up super-fast.

-I handed the Transformer to my 18-month old and with two-screen presses she had turned off wifi. <b>This device isn't kid proof in the way that an iPad is.</b> My eldest when she under three taught my Dad how to use YouTube on iOS.
+I handed the Transformer to my 18 month old and with two-screen presses she had turned off wifi. <b>This device isn't kid proof in the way that an iPad is.</b> My eldest when she under three taught my Dad how to use YouTube on iOS.

 But a lot of this ease of use isn't specific to iOS.
 Touch-screen visual metaphors more closely mimic how we interact with the physical world - so a touchscreen OS doesn't need explanation in the way that a traditional desktop OS does.
 And&nbsp;neither Apple nor Google invented touch-screen gestures.
 Although that's not say they haven't patented them.